• Skip to primary navigation

 Instructions

-• Then add the tomato puree, add chilli, garam masala, coriander powders and required salt and mix well.
+• Then add the tomato puree, add chili, garam masala, coriander powders and required salt and mix well.
 Sprinkle little water and bring to a boil.

 • Once the raw smell of tomato leaves and the gravy becomes thick add fresh cream, then toasted paneer.

-• Add little water if its too thick, simmer it for mins until oil seperates.
+• Add little water if its too thick, simmer it for minutes until oil separates.
 Then add dried kasoori methi and coriander leaves, give a quick stir and switch off.

-• Enjoy Paneer tikka masala hot with phulkas / naan or rotis!
+• Paneer tikka masala is ready!
+Enjoy hot with phulkas / naan or rotis!

 Notes